 What to plant in July

 We’re into the height of summer now, but there are still lots of flowers, vegetables and bulbs you can plant this month that will give your garden a boost, or prepare it for the later months of the year.
-For a full list of options head over to my post on what to plant in July.
+For a full list of options head over to my post on what to plant in July, or check out my list of drought tolerant plants.

 What jobs are you tackling in the garden this month?